ros2/design/articles/183_ros2_threat_model.md

     <td class="danger">N</td>
     <td class="success">Y</td>
     <td class="success">Y</td>
-    <td>A developer buildling a cloud service connected to the robot or an
+    <td>A developer building a cloud service connected to the robot or an
         analyst who has been granted access to robot data.</td>
   </tr>
   <tr>